-Despite significant capital market disruptions and elevated first quarter catastrophes, we believe that our three drivers of profit demonstrated the resilience of our earnings.
+Despite significant capital market disruptions and elevated first quarter catastrophes, we believe that our three drivers of profit demonstrated the resilience of our earnings in the second quarter.
 Having three distinct sources of income makes us more resilient to catastrophe activity, and we believe this resilience will reward our shareholders with superior returns over the long term.
-The benefit of this approach is evident in our results this quarter, as we were able to absorb one of the largest catastrophe losses in history in our quarterly earnings.
+The benefit of this approach is evident in our results this year, as we were able to absorb one of the largest catastrophe losses in history in the first quarter and demonstrated our earnings power across all three drivers of profit in the second quarter.
 As we have developed increased income diversification over time, it has reduced the impact of large loss activity on our results.
 Losses that used to impact annual results to a significant extent now only impact quarterly results to a more limited extent due to our increased scale and diversified and sustainable earnings streams.